ethereum/pm/Fee Market Meetings/mainnet-readiness.md

 ### Client-level Open Issues

 - [ ] DoS risk on the Ethereum mainnet
-    - Discussed in the [AllCoreDevs call #77](https://github.com/ethereum/pm/blob/master/All%20Core%20Devs%20Meetings/Meeting%2077.md#eip-1559), EIP-1559's elastic block size effectively doubles the potential effect of a DoS attack (i.e. [broken metre](https://arxiv.org/abs/1909.07220)) on mainnet.
+    - Discussed in the [AllCoreDevs call #77](https://github.com/ethereum/pm/blob/master/All%20Core%20Devs%20Meetings/Meeting%2077.md#eip-1559), EIP-1559's elastic block size effectively doubles the potential effect of a DoS attack on mainnet.
 - [ ] Transaction pool management
     - It is unclear how to best manage both legacy and 1559-style transactions in the client transaction pools.
 Transaction pools are not under consensus so their behavior is typically not specified in an EIP, but it still needs to be implemented.
 A [recent PR to the EIP](https://github.com/ethereum/EIPs/pull/2924) aims to simplify this by converting legacy transactions to 1559-style ones.
 - [ ] Transaction Encoding/Decoding
     - How 1559-style transactions are encoded and decoded is still an open question.
 [EIP-2718](https://eips.ethereum.org/EIPS/eip-2718) would help here by providing a simple interface to add 1559-style transactions as a new type of transaction.
 - [ ] Transition Period
     - Whether to have a transition period and for how long is still an open question.
 The current spec specifies a transition period of 800 000 blocks (4-5 months), where upon the fork block 1559-style transactions would get 50% of the blockspace and the amount of space for legacy transactions would drop to 0 over that period.
 The transition period could be removed if there was a way to convert legacy-transactions to 1559-style transactions that worked for all cases.

 ### Testing